Posted by RJ Tee on March 02, 2016

 - Intelligent PDU’s that measure power at the socket level of the PDU

 - Temperature and humidity probes

 - An up to date inventory/CMDB of what is in each rack, what are they connected to, etc

 So, if you have all or most of these items already, what is DCIM doing for you?
 I understand that it can aggregate all of the above information and give you a holistic view of the total environment, but does everyone need that?

 Any good management system will provide you with meaningful reports that give you actionable information.
-Our power management solution, Sentry Power Manager, comes with out of the box reports that we know people use to help them manage power, temperature and humidity capacity.
-And when we bolt on tools from companies like RF Code, we take the solution much further.
+Our power management solution, Sentry Power Manager, comes with out of the box reports that we know people use to help them manage power, temperature, and humidity capacity.
+And when we bolt-on tools from companies like RF Code, we take the solution much further.

-And if you don't have some of the fundamental things like power measurement at the power strip level or an up to date inventory database on where everything is, I'm not sure DCIM can be maximised in an environment.
+And if you don't have some of the fundamental things like power measurement at the power strip level or an up to date inventory database on where everything is, I'm not sure DCIM can be maximized in an environment.